 Some of the symptoms of low thyroid function/hypothyroidism overlap with ME/CFS symptoms – so this is a condition that MUST be excluded before a diagnosis of ME/CFS is confirmed.
 Hypothyroidism is fairly common, especially in older age groups, and the symptoms often develop slowly over time.
-So some people will have M.E. and then develop thyroid disease, and the latter may be misdiagnosed as a slow deterioration in ME/CFS symptoms.
+So some people will have ME/CFS and then develop thyroid disease, and the latter may be misdiagnosed as a slow deterioration in ME/CFS symptoms.
 There is uncertainly over whether thyroid disease is more common in ME/CFS – in our current state of knowledge, research evidence indicates that this is not the case.

 The ME Association telephone helpline – ME Connect – is available every day of the year, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
 Please phone: 0344 576 5326 if you have any questions or would simply like to talk to someone who is there to listen.